-Well, of course it was there.
+Well, of course, it was there.
 They’re there.
 They’re making new connections.
 Yeah, absolutely.
-And they’re and they’re stepping up to the plate.
+And they’re, and they’re stepping up to the plate.
 This is beautiful.

 And suddenly, it all makes sense that expanding chest space, that expansion in your gut.
 Absolutely Yeah.

-whole entire world changed Beth.
+The whole world changed, Beth.

 Right.
 That’s beautiful.
-That’s absolutely beautiful.
+That’s beautiful.

 But on the way in, I was stopped at the electric doors by this old lady in a frame in a walking frame.

-oh my goodness, just breath, just breath
+Oh my goodness, breathe, just breath

 right?
 Yes, yeah.